Donald Trump Torches CNN’s Chris Cuomo After Anchor’s Profanity-Laced Rant Goes Viral

-CNN’s Chris Cuomo got a taste of the viral video life after footage of a confrontation involving his profanity-laced response to a random stranger who called him “Fredo,” — which the cable news anchor took as an insult — shot across the internet on Monday night.
+CNN’s Chris Cuomo got a taste of the viral video life after footage of a confrontation involving his profanity-laced response to a random stranger who called him “Fredo” — which the cable news anchor took as an insult — shot across the internet on Monday night.

 As previously reported by The Inquisitr, Cuomo, who was out with his family on Sunday night when the incident happened, explained to the stranger in no uncertain terms that calling an Italian “Fredo” is the equivalent to using “the N-word.”

 “No, punk-ass b****es from the right call me ‘Fredo.’
 My name is Chris Cuomo.
 I’m an anchor on CNN,” a visibly angry Cuomo responded. “‘Fredo’ was from ‘The Godfather.’
 He was a weak brother and they use that as an Italian slur — are any of you Italian?… It’s a f***ing insult to your people.
-It’s an insult to your f–kin’ people.
+It’s an insult to your f***in’ people.
 It’s like the N-word for us.
 Is that a cool f***ing thing?”

 President Donald Trump jumped in the fray after the incident went viral, piling on with a series of tweets and a Facebook post disparaging Cuomo, including an insult relating to current gun control legislation proposal known as “Red Flag laws,” which would give law enforcement the ability to confiscate firearms from mentally unstable gun owners.